PEPD: Mechanism

-The mechanism for prolidase catalytic activity remains largely uncharacterized.
-However, biochemical and structural analyses of aminopeptidase (APPro), methionine aminopeptidase (MetAP), and prolidase, all members of the “pita-bread” metalloenzymes, suggest that they share a common mechanism scheme.
+Biochemical and structural analyses of aminopeptidase (APPro), methionine aminopeptidase (MetAP), and prolidase, all members of the "pita-bread" metalloenzymes, suggest that they share a common mechanism scheme.
 The main difference arises in the location of the carbonyl oxygen atom of the scissile peptide bond.

-The following mechanism shows a proposed scheme for a metal-dependent “pita-bread” enzyme with residue numbering corresponding to those found in methionine aminopeptidase from E. coli.
+The following mechanism shows a proposed scheme for a metal-dependent "pita-bread" enzyme with residue numbering corresponding to those found in methionine aminopeptidase from E. coli.
 As shown in Intermediate I of the figure, three potential acidic amino acid residues interact with the N-terminus of the substrate in a fashion that is yet to be determined.
 The carbonyl and amide groups of the scissile peptide bond interact with the first metal ion, M1, in addition to His178 and His79, respectively.
 M1 and Glu204 activate a water molecule to prepare it nucleophilic attack at the carbonyl carbon of the scissile peptide bond.
 Then, the tetrahedral intermediate (Intermediate II) becomes stabilized from interactions with M1 and His178.
-Lastly, Glu204 donates a proton to the amine of the leaving peptide (P1’).
+Lastly, Glu204 donates a proton to the amine of the leaving peptide (P1').
 This leads to the breakdown of the intermediate (Intermediate III), which retains its interactions with M1 and His178.

+The reaction pathway of prolidase is a fairly complicated process with many components involved.
+After a proton is removed from the bridge between the two Mn2+ ions, the GlyPro substrate causes a conformational change as it binds to the active site.
+This GlyPro is held in place by hydrogen bonds formed by multiple amino acids in this structure.
+The Gly-N atom of the GlyPro substrate and the Gly-O atom of the peptide bond each interact with the Mn2+ ions, which are stabilized by additional amino acids, leading to polarization.
+This reaction causes the carbonyl carbon atom located on the peptide bond to receive a positive charge, which then reacts with the hydroxide ion formed by the Mn2+ ions, creating a tetrahedral intermediate.
+A conformational change occurs, releasing the initial product glycine while the protein is still closed.
+An additional conformation change from closed to open occurs when proline, the final product of this reaction, is released.